Aussie AI

 (which isn't really a problem anyway).

-However, the idiom of “const&
+However, the idiom of “const&” to specify a const reference

 as a function parameter